Pyrrha-Foundation/pyrrha-coin/doc/build-openbsd.md

 # OpenBSD build guide
 (Tested with OpenBSD 6.6)

-This guide describes how to build nexad and command-line utilities on OpenBSD.
+This guide describes how to build pyrrhad and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.